What is Data Security?

-Authentication is a frontline defense against unauthorized access of confidential and sensitive information, which makes it an important process.
+Authentication is a frontline defense against unauthorized access to confidential and sensitive information, making it an important process.
 Authentication technologies, such as single sign-on, multi-factor authentication, and breached password detection make it simpler to secure the authentication process while maintaining user convenience.

-Masking whole data or specific areas of data can help in protecting it from exposure to unauthorized or malicious sources externally or internally.
+Masking whole data or specific data areas can help protect it from exposure to unauthorized or malicious sources externally or internally.
 Masking can be applied to personally identifiable information (PII), such as a phone number or email address, by obscuring parts of the PPI, e.g., the first eight digits or letters within a database.

-Proxy characters are used to mask up the data characters, and the data masking software changes the data back to its original form only when the data is received by an authorized user.
+Proxy characters are used to mask up the data characters.
+The data masking software changes the data back to its original form only when the data is received by an authorized user.
 Data masking allows the development of applications using actual data.

 Tokenization is similar to data encryption but differs in that it replaces data with random characters, where encryption scrambles data with an algorithm.
 The “token,” which relates to the original data, is stored away separately in a database lookup table, where it is protected from unauthorized access.

 Data erasure occurs when data is no longer needed or active in the system.
-The erasure process uses software to entirely overwrite data on a hardware storage device.
+The erasure process uses software to delete data on a hardware storage device.
 The data is permanently deleted from the system and is irretrievable.